Trump approved payment of $2 million North Korea bill for care of Warmbier: report

 Trump said later he held North Korea responsible for the young man’s death.

-A U.S. court in December ordered North Korea to pay $501 million in damages for the torture and death of Warmbier. [nL1N1YT0N1]
+A U.S. court in December ordered North Korea to pay $501 million in damages for the torture and death of Warmbier.

 An Ohio coroner said Warmbier died from a lack of oxygen and blood to the brain.
 Pyongyang blamed botulism and ingestion of a sleeping pill and dismissed torture claims.